melihteke/ansible-check-vlan/README.md

-# Ansible Playbook for Checking VLAN 2000 on Cisco Devices
+# Ansible Playbook for Checking a VLAN on Cisco Devices

 This Ansible playbook checks if VLAN 2000 exists on Cisco devices and writes the result to a CSV file.